fbafkis/datamining_project/README.md

-# dataset_generator_part2
+# data mining project

-Part 2, by Francesco Bertamini, to create the users' list, the query set and the utility matrix.
+First strategy: hybrid system, by Francesco Bertamini, to create the users' list, the query set and the utility matrix.
+The Jaccard similarity has been developed by Kenan Henriksen.